mpanighetti/dnd5e-updated-reincarnate-tables/ch-1-thesis.md

 ## Goals

-- **We need to replace the d100 table built into the _reincarnate_ spell to allow the possibility of reincarnating into every playable species and ancestry officially released for Dungeon & Dragons 5th Edition.**
+- As of _Player's Handbook (2024)_ and _D&D Free Rules (2024)_, the _reincarnate_ spell only provides options for dead Humanoids to be reincarnated as one of the 10 Humanoid species available to play in that book.
+Instead, **we need to replace the table built into the _reincarnate_ spell to allow the equal possibility of targeting and reincarnating into every playable species, ancestry, and creature type officially released as character options for Dungeon & Dragons 5th Edition.**
-- The current d100 table has weighted odds based on specific species, but for this spell to truly shine as properly weird-and-wild-nature-magic-y and not assume a given distribution as being typical to every world in the multiverse, **all species and all ancestries should have roughly equal odds by default.**
-- **Dungeon Masters should be empowered to apply custom weighting of results based on the species and ancestries typically found in their given setting**, excluding some species or giving other species different odds.
+- **Dungeon Masters should be empowered to apply custom weighting of results based on the species, ancestries, and creature types typically found in their given setting**, excluding some species or giving other species different odds.
 One example of a possible exception to equal distribution might be a world where intelligent constructs such as autognomes and warforged do not exist.
 The recommended solution for this situation is to re-roll if the d100 lands on a species that does not exist in the DM's game world.
-They could also give other species the dice results of excluded species to increase their odds, making the table more closely resemble that of the original spell text.
+They could also give other species the dice results of excluded species to increase their odds, making the table more closely resemble that of the _Systems Reference Document 5.1_ version of the spell description.
+Though we still believe that equal odds and all options are preferable by default, DMs should always be the final decision-makers for their implementation of house rules.

 ## Assumptions